Key takeaways

 The Canadian work-permit category determines the business-address rule, not the other way around.
 Open Work Permit, PGWP, and the passive-ownership side of a closed permit run on the same address mechanics as any Canadian-resident-owned business — registered office, CRA file, bank account, all aligned at the same Canadian commercial street address.
 C11 Owner-Operator runs the same registered-office mechanic with active-operation evidence accumulating over the permit term.
 C61 Intra-Company Transfer is the one category where IRCC explicitly expects a physical commercial lease alongside the registered office — a virtual address alone is not sufficient for that stream.

-A Canadian-owned virtual address in Toronto or Vancouver handles the registered-office and CRA-line piece across all five categories.
+A Canadian-owned virtual address in Toronto or Vancouver handles the registered-office and CRA-line piece across all six categories.
 The work-permit conditions determine which additional layers — lease, payroll, operating evidence — need to sit alongside it.

 Reserve a Toronto or Vancouver address, align it with the corporate registry, the CRA Business Number file, and the bank account, and then layer the work-permit-specific requirements (commercial lease for C61, active-operation evidence for C11, passive-ownership-only conduct for closed permits) on top.